SCOPE: Sequential Causal Optimization of Process Interventions: Background

 \subsubsection{Single-Interventional Approaches.}

 Most existing PresPM methodologies focus on the impact of a single intervention scenario.
 For example, Bozorgi et al.~\cite{bozorgi2023CI} use causal effect estimation to identify which cases would benefit from one specific intervention decision, applying CI techniques after encoding event data into a suitable format.
 In their work, an example of such an intervention would be skipping a particular activity.
 Similarly, Shoush et al.~\cite{shoushwhitebox} propose a white-box framework that integrates predictive, causal, and survival models to recommend single intervention decisions.
 In their case, an example intervention would be offering either multiple loan options to a client or just one.
-Yet, real-world business processes often require multiple (interdependent) interventions rather than a single one.
-For instance, in a loan application process, a bank may want to optimize the sequential intervention decisions of requesting additional documents, performing a credit check, scheduling an interview, and escalating the case.
+Yet, real-world business processes often require multiple (interdependent) interventions rather than a single one, as they consist of interconnected events.
 In Table~\ref{tab:positioning}, the first column shows whether a method is multi-interventional or not.